cfjedimaster/GistCreator/readme.md

 ## Updates

+5/31/2012: Instead of automatically creating the Gist, which I think is cool, we now stop first and prompt you.
+This allows you to tweak the filename, public visibility, and description.
+You can just submit the form though as the defaults are what they were before.
+There is no validation on the form now.
+Don't screw it up.
+The Stroz added some nice CSS too.

 5/30/2012: Scott Stroz found that gistservice.cfc was using CF10 syntax for implicit structs.
 I figured I might as well remove the other CF10 thing too.
 So this will now fully work in CF9+